ajbanjara/Wireshark/Development/FilenameEncoding.md

 # Filename Encoding

-The various character encodings that are possible for filenames can be quite confusing; see ["Character Encodings"](/Development/Character-encodings) for encodings that can be used in file names both as stored on a file system and as used in file access APIs used by Wireshark.
+The various character encodings that are possible for filenames, command line arguments, environment variables, and other strings provided by, or provided to, system and C-language APIs used by Wireshark can be quite confusing; see ["Character Encodings"](/Development/Character-encodings) for encodings that may be used in those strings.

+## UN*X

+In UN*X systems (Linux, macOS, the BSDs, Solaris, etc.), Wireshark currently assumes all such strings are encoded in UTF-8, and that the locale uses UTF-8 as its encoding; all Wireshark programs initialize the locale to the default, early in the main routine, by calling `setlocale(LC_ALL, "")`.

+## Windows.

+In Windows, most system and C-language APIs have two variants, one of which accepts or supplies strings in the current "ANSI code page" and one of which accepts or supplies strings in UTF-16-encoded Unicode.
+Wireshark attempts to use the UTF-16 variants when possible, with wrapper routines that translate between the UTF-8 strings used inside Wireshark and the UTF-16 strings used in the APIs, so that Unicode is fully supported.

 ## GLib filenames